andreasdominik/ADoSnipsTVViera/README.md

 # ADoSnipsTVViera

-This is a template skill for the SnipsHermesQnD framework for Snips.ai written in Julia.
+This is a skill for Snips.ai to control a Panasonic Viera TV.

+The skil is based on the QnD-framework, written in the programming language Julia.
 The full documentation of the framework is just work-in-progress!
 Current version can be visited here:

  [Framework documentation](https://andreasdominik.github.io/ADoSnipsQnD/dev)